dortania/OpenCore-Install-Guide/config.plist/comet-lake.md

   * Path to the `info.plist` hidden within the kext
   * ex: `Contents/Info.plist`

 **Emulate**: Needed for spoofing unsupported CPUs, thankfully in 10.15.5 Comet Lake S support was added so no need to spoof here.
+For those running High Sierra or Mojave, you will need the below to spoof to a supported CPU model(due to stability issues, this guide will not go over such CPUID spoofs)

 **Block**: Blocks kexts from loading.
 Not relevant for us